The Drip Was Immaculate — Modern Paraphrase | nocap.bible

 Under the ephod went the robe — woven entirely of blue yarn.
 The neckline had a reinforced binding around the opening so it wouldn't tear.
 Practical and intentional.

 But the real detail was on the hem.
 They made pomegranates out of blue, purple, and scarlet yarn — the same colors running through everything — and alternated them with bells of pure gold.
 Bell, pomegranate, bell, pomegranate, all the way around.
-When Aaron walked, you'd hear him coming.
-That wasn't an accident — the sound of the bells announced the priest's movement in God's presence.
+When walked, you'd hear him coming.
+That wasn't an accident — the sound of the bells announced the movement in God's presence.

 The Rest of the Fit — Head to Toe 🧵

-The craftsmen also made the tunics of fine woven linen for Aaron and his sons — the base layer of the priestly wardrobe.
+The craftsmen also made the tunics of fine woven linen for and his sons — the base layer of the priestly wardrobe.
 Plus turbans, caps, linen undergarments, and an embroidered sash of fine linen with blue, purple, and scarlet yarn.
 Head to toe, every single piece was handmade and purpose-built.

 But the crown jewel — literally — was the gold plate for the front of the turban.
 Pure gold, engraved like a signet ring with the words: "Holy to the Lord."
 They fastened it to the turban with a blue cord so it sat right on Aaron's forehead.